Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/plaid.md

 11. Select the created Authorization Profile to complete integration.
 Click Authorize.
 It will redirect you to the Plaid Quickstart login page.

-12. Complete the login process by giving corresponding App permissions and you’ll be succesfully authorized to Plaid.
+12. Complete the login process by giving corresponding App permissions and you’ll be successfully authorized to Plaid.

 -----------------------------------------------------------------------